 Overseas entities will therefore ultimately face restrictions when trying to sell, lease or buy a qualifying estate.
 A buyer will not be able to acquire legal title of a property if the overseas entity that sold the property is not registered on the ROE.
 An overseas entity that buys a qualifying estate will also not be able to register its legal interest at the Land Registry if it has not registered on the ROE.
-It is expected that some exceptions will apply during the Transitional Period.

 We already have extensive experience assisting overseas entities with their existing reporting obligations in the UK.

-We appreciate that compliance with the new registration requirements may be onerous and time-consuming.
+We appreciate that compliance with the registration requirements may be onerous and time-consuming.
 Elemental will support you in this process and will provide the following services to help you comply with the Register of Overseas Entities legislation:

 Although the name of individual beneficial owners will be on the public record, in certain circumstances it will be possible to protect the information of individuals from public disclosure.
 We understand the process for this will be similar to the existing process for PSCs which is well established.